Tritlo/ExampleHolePlugin/README.md

 ExampleHolePlugin
 =================

 Note!
-Needs to a custom branch of GHC (soon to be in submission)
+Needs to a custom branch of GHC [currently in submission](https://phabricator.haskell.org/D5373).

 An example of a hole fit plugin for GHC that can filter by module and searches the local Hoogle for fits (if hoogle is available, and the